 The last of the famous racehorses on our list is Spectacular Bid.
 Though Spectacular Bid earned some impressive bids and set several records, injuries plagued his career.
 He nearly earned a Triple Crown, but a safety pin ended up puncturing his hoof prior to the race.
 An infection from this caused him to sit out the remainder of the season.
 When he returned during his fourth year, he won all nine of his races, even setting five track records along the way, before an injured ankle necessitated an early retirement.

 Throughout the many thousands of years that horse racing has persisted, there have been countless dominant champions that earned the admiration of people that witnessed their amazing deeds.
-The horses on this list are all part of that select group considered to be the greatest racehorses of all time, but these are the ones that completed their amazing career achievements within recent memory, making them the most famous racehorses of the modern era, and likely, of all time.
+The ones on this list are all part of that select group considered to be the greatest racehorses of all time, but these are the ones that completed their amazing career achievements within recent memory, making them the most famous racehorses of the modern era.

 Featured Image Credit: Pixabay